Business and Traders

 If you would to talk to us about support available to businesses, traders and workers please get in touch at email@example.com or call 1800 105 105.

-Free workshops and events are available to all businesses, traders and workers affected by North East Link on a range of topics including digital and general marketing, preparing for change, building resilience, succession planning and winning government business.
+Free workshops and events are available to businesses and workers impacted by acquisition on a range of topics including digital and general marketing, preparing for change, building resilience, succession planning and winning government business.

 Career advice as well as practical training is also available.